dukelec/cdpnp/Readme.md

 The hardware is modular in design.
 A CDBUS (RS-485) bus is used to connect all modules to the PC, including two cameras.
 (10 Mbps by default.)

-The machine has four degrees of freedom: X, Y, Z, R (rotate), and is controlled by multiple stepper motor controllers.
+The machine has four degrees of freedom: X, Y, Z, R (rotate, also with homing switch), and is controlled by multiple stepper motor controllers.

 The Y-axis is controlled by two motor controllers, synchronised by multicasting.

-The Z-axis contains a strain gauge sensor, the sensor data is relayed through the R-axis controller, as the sensor is closest to the R-axis.
+The Z-axis contains a strain gauge-based force sensor, the sensor data is relayed through the R-axis controller, as the sensor is closest to the R-axis.

 The machine automatically picks up component from a pre-defined search areas and put it onto the PCB in the corresponding position.